cboujoukos/CostFree/NOTES.md

-Help setting up admin role.
+XXXX-- Help setting up admin role.
 (Pundit/CanCanCan/other)

 Storing photos in a database (for both the photo class and potentially for the category class)